d3ledger/back-office/README.md

 3. `CYPRESS_baseUrl=http://127.0.0.1:8080` - Can be used in e2e tests, provide IP of D3 application

 #### Data
 In our application we are use mock data that historically became our main data.
 We are use them to fill IROHA, to provide list of nodes or registration services.
-You can check them in `mocks` folder.
+You can check them in `data` folder.

 ### How to run
 To run application